88-degrees/Book-of-Changes/appendix01s1.md

 It is not easy to explain the symbolism of the last paragraph in harmony with the appended explanations.
 What Khăng-žze, Wang Făng, and other scholars say is to this effect:--Dense clouds ought to give rain.
 That they exist without doing so, shows the restraining influence of the hexagram to be still at work.
 But the other and active influence is, according to the general idea of the figure, continuing in operation;--there will be rain ere long.
 And this was taking place in the western regions subject to the House of Kâu, which still was only a fief of Shang.
 It was not for the inferior House to rule the superior.
 Kâu was for a time restrained by Shang.
 Let their positions be reversed by Kâu superseding Shang, and the rain of beneficent government would descend on all the kingdom.
 This seems to be the meaning of the paragraph.
 This is the answer to the riddle of it.
 Confucius, in his treatise on the Thwan, hints at it, but no Chinese critic has the boldness to declare it fully.

 223:X '(The symbol of) weakness' in paragraph 1, according to Wang Shăn-žze (Yüan dynasty), is line 3, urged by the two strong lines below, and having to encounter the three strong lines above.
-Hû Ping-wan (also of the Yüan dynasty) says that the whole of the lower trigram, Tui, partaking of the yin nature, is the symbol of weakness, and the whole of Khien that of strength.
+Hû Ping-wan (also of the Yüan dynasty) says that the whole of the lower trigram, [Duì(䷹)](e58591dui.md), partaking of the yin nature, is the symbol of weakness, and the whole of [Qián(䷀)](./e4b9beqian.md) that of strength.
 The Keh-Kung editors say that, to get the full meaning, we must hold both views.

 Paragraph 2 has been sufficiently explained on the Thwan itself.